 Kim serves on the Executive Committee of Governing Board of Eastern Analytical Symposium (EAS) and will be their 2013 President.
 Kim is a recipient of the 2008 Service Award of Analysis and Pharmaceutical Quality Section and 2008 Recognition Award of Regulatory Section of AAPS.
 She also received the 2001 DuPont Pharmaceutical Company Asian American Leadership Award.

 Kim has authored numerous technical publications and book chapters and has spoken extensively, both domestic and globally, in the compliance and quality areas.
 She is the editor of the “Handbook of Stability Testing in Pharmaceutical Development: Regulations, Methodologies and Best Practices” (2008) and “Pharmaceutical Stability Testing to Support Global Markets” (2010).

 ComplianceOnline would process/provide refund only if the Live Webinar has been cancelled.
 The attendee could choose between the recorded version of the webinar or refund for any cancelled webinar.
 Refunds will not be given to participants who do not show up for the webinar.
 On-Demand Recordings can be requested in exchange.
 Webinar may be cancelled due to lack of enrolment or unavoidable factors.
 Registrants will be notified 24hours in advance if a cancellation occurs."

 For substitution, please email email@example.com or call +1-650-620-3937.

 This training hasn't been reviewed yet.

-Design Validation Protocol and Acceptance Criteria for Chromatographic Methods to meet ICH requirements Study to Support Shipping and Distributing Pharmaceutical Products To Validate or Not To Validate: A Daily Question for the Pharmaceutical Scientist Establish Change Control for Pharmaceutical Stability Program
+Establish Validation Protocol and Acceptance Criteria for Chromatographic Methods to Meet ICH Requirements Study to Support Shipping and Distributing Pharmaceutical Products To Validate or Not To Validate: A Daily Question for the Pharmaceutical Scientist Establish Change Control for Pharmaceutical Stability Program